CoderTristan/Ideas/README.md

 ai stock or ceo calls analysis

-world bending coincidences mind map of all users
+world bending coincidences mind map of all users spam protection pruning finds freshest nodes

 survival method given to ai from situation and then more theoretical paths are made from the decisions